Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md

 1. Prepare for the upgrade procedure and download product media

-   1. Follow the IUF [Prepare for the install or upgrade](preparation.md) instructions to set environment variables used during the upgrade process.
+   1. Follow the IUF [Prepare for the Install or Upgrade](preparation.md) instructions to set environment variables used during the upgrade process.

    1. Download the desired HPE product media defined by the HPC CSM Software Recipe to `${MEDIA_DIR}`, which was defined in the previous step.

 1. Product delivery

-   Follow the IUF [Product delivery](product_delivery.md) instructions.
+   Follow the IUF [Product Delivery](product_delivery.md) instructions.

 1. Configuration